A Simple Mattress Buying Guide – How to Choose a Perfect Mattress

 |Super firm||9-10||No sinkage||Heavy sleepers who weigh at least 100 pounds, hot sleepers, back sleepers, stomach sleepers.|

-Only foam-based mattresses can be organized based on this characteristic.
+Only foam-based mattresses have this characteristic.
 A mattress with a higher density will feel more solid and much heavier than one with a lower density.
 Everything depends on your preferences and needs.
 The heavier the sleeper is, the denser mattress they should choose.